Balance Transfer Credit Card

 Credit card debt consolidation

-By taking advantage of our credit card’s 0% interest period, you can focus on paying off your original balance quickly.
+By taking advantage of this credit card’s 0% interest period, you can focus on paying off your original balance quicker.
 As a result, this can help you improve your overall financial health.

 Why choose a balance transfer over a money transfer?

-By choosing our Balance Transfer card, you can move all your existing credit card debt to a new card with an initial 0% interest rate.
+By choosing this Balance Transfer card, you could move all or some of your existing credit card debt to a new card with an initial 0% interest rate.

 Money transfers give you cash directly, although usually at higher rates.
 This makes it less cost-effective for those looking to reduce their monthly payments and build their credit score quickly from the start.

-Our Balance Transfer cards help to consolidate your credit card finances, with a 2.9% balance transfer fee.
+Our Balance Transfer cards help to consolidate your credit card finances, with a balance transfer fee of up to 3.9%.

 What’s a balance transfer fee?